bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 {% include message_box.html type="important" title="Artifact types" content="The public install page is not available for all type of artifacts.

 * For iOS, it's only available if your Workflow builds an .ipa file that is signed with a Debug, Development or Ad-hoc type provisioning profile.
-* For Android, it's only available if the artifact is an APK, either universal or split.
+* For Android, it's only available if your Workflow builds an APK which is NOT split or if it builds a universal APK which is split.
 For AABs, there will be no public install page link."%}

 To send the public install page link or the QR code: